Tithes & Alms

 Thou shalt not hate thy brother in thine heart: thou shalt in any wise rebuke thy neighbour, and not suffer sin upon him.

-• If a brother trespasses against us, we are to speak with him about what’s right, seeking peace and not suffering sin upon him, lest hatred get an advantage over us to hate our brother by not saying anything or bearing a grudge in bitterness over the offense.
-Our words needs be in faith and love as well with good intent of mind and in due season:
+If a brother or sister trespasses against us, we are to speak with them about what’s right, seeking peace and not suffering sin upon them, lest hatred get an advantage over us to hate our brother or sister by not saying anything or bearing a grudge in bitterness over the offense.
+Our words need to be in faith and love with grace as well as with good intent of mind and in due season:

 Testament of Gad 6:3